InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 };
 obj.foo();

-// In the above two situations, `this` only depends on the object before calling the function, and the second case has higher priority than the first case .
+// In the above two situations, `this` only depends on the object before calling the function,
+// and the second case has higher priority than the first case .

-// the following situation has the highest priority，`this` will only be bound to c，and there's no way to change what `this` is bound to .
+// the following situation has the highest priority，`this` will only be bound to c，
+// and there's no way to change what `this` is bound to .

 var c = new foo();
 c.a = 3;
 console.log(c.a);

-// finally, using `call、apply、bind` to change what `this` is bound to , is another situation whom's priority is only second to `new`
+// finally, using `call、apply、bind` to change what `this` is bound to ,
+// is another situation whom's priority is only second to `new`
 ```

 Understanding the above several situstions ,  we won’t be confused by `this`  in a lot of codes，then let’s take a look at `this` of arrow function